fleetdm/fleet/docs/01-Using-Fleet/04-Adding-hosts.md

   >**Note:** Windows signing is not yet supported within `fleetctl` (working on that this week), but the resulting MSI could be signed after building.

-`fleetctl` provides suppport for signing and notarizing macOS osquery packages via the `package` command.
-To do this, modify the command to create an osquery installer to look with the `--sign-identity` and `--notarize` flags like the example below:
+The `fleetctl package` command provides suppport for signing and notarizing macOS osquery packages via the `--sign-identity` and `--notarize` flags.
+Check out the example below:

 ```sh
   fleetctl package --type pkg --sign-identity=[PATH TO SIGN IDENTITY] --notarize --fleet-url=[YOUR FLEET URL] --enroll-secret=[YOUR ENROLLMENT SECRET]